 Hiking is a zen sport for me.
 When I’m out with nature, I am one with nature.
 I’m at peace and just humbled by the experience and soaking it all in.
 It’s this zen that keeps me sane when things go south and its that zen that keeps me modest when I feel I could do something I shouldn’t.

-Sometimes you will step out of your comfort zone – when nature calls and your out in the wilderness it can be funny to have to bury your nature call but that is part of the experience, and every hiker does this.
+Sometimes you will step out of your comfort zone – when nature calls and your out in the wilderness it can be odd at first to have to bury your nature call, but that is part of the experience, and every hiker does this.

 Hiking 101 is about learning the essentials and increasing your confidence and hiking skills.
 Have fun and safe trails!

 PS, we love community feedback.
-Leave a comment below with your beginner hiking tips and we’ll keep this post updated!
+Leave a comment below with your beginner hiking tips, and we’ll keep this hiking 101 guide updated!